NaimZdn/Swifti/README.md

 <h2> Before Launch </h2>

-If you want to add Firebase to this project, you need to enter your own information in the GoogleService-Info.plist file or replace the file with the one provided by Firebase.
+If you want to add Firebase to this project, you need to the GoogleService-Info.plist with the one provided by Firebase.